 Decoding Modifications for Stock-Based Compensation

-In today's fast-moving world where the only constant is change, stock-based compensation is increasingly becoming an intricate part of an employee's overall compensation package.
-As more and more companies offer equity to attract top talent, it is inevitable that sooner or later, they will run into the complex world of modification accounting for stock-based compensation.
+Stock-based compensation is increasingly becoming an intricate part of an employee's overall compensation package.
+As more and more companies offer equity compensation to attract top talent, it is inevitable that sooner or later, they will run into the complex world of modification accounting for stock-based compensation.

 Some of the most common types of modifications private companies run into are: